 2x(x+3)+1(x+3).2x(x + 3) + 1(x + 3).

-Now the common binomial factor appears:
+The common binomial factor now appears:

 2x2+7x+3=(2x+1)(x+3).2x^2 + 7x + 3 = (2x + 1)(x + 3).